Arthur A. Will: Career

+Will was a Republican.
+In 1907, he was elected to the city council, representing the 12th ward of Louisville, under Mayor James F. Grinstead.
+In 1917, he became a member of the Board of Aldermen, following the resignation of Eugene Dailey.
+He then served twice as president of the board in 1921 and 1923.
 In 1925, he ran for mayor against Democratic candidate William T. Baker.
 Republican Party boss Chesley Searcy discovered in October that Baker had been a member of the Ku Klux Klan as recently as April 1925.
 After the Louisville Herald-Post broke the story, attorney Joseph T. O'Neal was appointed the emergency replacement for Baker a week before the election.
 Will won the election narrowly.

-He was removed from office by the Kentucky Court of Appeals in 1927 after a lawsuit from Democratics successfully challenged the election results.
+He served until he was removed from office by the Kentucky Court of Appeals in 1927 after a lawsuit from Democrats successfully challenged the election results.
+He then served as chairman of the board of public safety under Mayor William B. Harrison.
+In 1930, he became the first director of Louisville's Department of Works.